 Duquesne University's Internship Program is designed to provide students with a supervised professional work experience related to the student's major or career goals.
 Through hands-on training and reflection of their internship experiences, students begin to develop the skills and professional acumen to be successful.
 Learn more about internship standards.

-- The first step is to post the internship opportunity on DuqConnection, our online job and internship board.
+- The first step is to post the internship opportunity on DuqCareerLink, our online job and internship board.
 Follow these easy-to-read instructions.

-- Along with the job description, you will need to provide contact information, specific requirements for the position, such as technical skills, certain majors, GPA, and/or student status (junior, senior, graduate student).
+- In the job description, please prvoide ample information about the intern's duties and responsibilities as well as specific requirements for the position, such as technical skills, certain majors, GPA, and/or student status (junior, senior, graduate student).
 We will review the position to ensure that it is credit-worthy and contact you if additional information is necessary.

 - On-campus recruiting for internships is offered during the fall and spring semesters based on availability of requested date(s).
 Once we have confirmed your reservation, detailed information regarding recruiting procedures will be sent to you.